dynamofl/adapter_reference/README.md

-# OpenAI Text Generation Adapter
+# OpenAI Adapter

-A focused API proxy service for OpenAI that provides improved authentication, error handling, and request validation for text generation endpoints.
+An API proxy service for OpenAI that provides authentication, error handling, and request validation for chat completions endpoints.

 ## Features

-- **Focused API**: Supports only the core text generation endpoints
+- **Focused API**: Supports only the core completions endpoints
 - **Authentication**: Optional API key authentication for securing your proxy
 - **Request Validation**: Validates all requests before sending to OpenAI
 - **Improved Error Handling**: Returns appropriate HTTP status codes and sanitized error messages